carbynestack/nettle/enhancements/0055-Federated-Learning.md

 ## Proposal

-This CSEP describes how a service that supports privacy-preserving FL by offloading model aggregation and update to a Carbyne Stack Virtual Cloud can be implemented by integrating Carbyne Stack with the FL framework [Flower].
+This CSEP describes how a service that supports privacy-preserving FL by offloading model aggregation to a Carbyne Stack Virtual Cloud can be implemented by integrating Carbyne Stack with the FL framework [Flower].
 The proposal covers a basic scheme that protects data samples and the model from the central orchestrator.
 Variations of the basic scheme are also presented: one with a weaker security model that exposes the global model to the orchestrator and one with a stronger one that protects the model on the clients as well by using Confidential Computing techniques.

 ### User Stories